microsoft/AzureFunctionforSplunkVS/README.md

 * EhMetrics - consumes Azure Monitor Metrics
 * EhWadTelemetry - consumes telemetry from Azure Windows VMs

-The Activity Log goes to a hub named 'Insights-Operational-Logs'.
+The Activity Log transmits to a hub named 'Insights-Operational-Logs'.
 This will be configurable at some point, but for now, the function should be configured to listen to that hub.

 The solution leverages the capacity of an Azure Function to be triggered by arrival of messages to an Event Hub.
 The messages are aggregated by the Azure Functions back end so they arrive at the function already in a batch where the size of the batch depends on current message volume and settings.
 The batch is examined, the properties of each event are augmented, and then the events are sent via the selected output binding to the Splunk instance.